Jaffa: Napoleon (1799)

-Napoleon ordered the massacre of thousands of Muslim soldiers who were imprisoned having surrendered to the French.
+On 7 March 1799, French troops under Napoleon captured the town in what became known as the siege of Jaffa.
+The French breached the city walls, after which Napoleon granted his troops two days to sack the city in retaliation for his envoys being killed when delivering an ultimatum of surrender.
+French soldiers rampaged through the city, killing, looting and raping.
+Napoleon also ordered the massacre of 2,100 Ottoman prisoners of war after discovering that some of them had been previously captured by the French and released upon a promise not to take up arms again.
 Napoleon's deputy commissioner of war Jacques-François Miot described it thus:

-On 10 March 1799 in the afternoon, the prisoners of Jaffa were marched off in the midst of a vast square phalanx formed by the troops of General Bon...
-The Turks, walking along in total disorder, had already guessed their fate and appeared not even to shed any tears...
+On 10 March 1799 in the afternoon, the prisoners of Jaffa were marched off in the midst of a vast square phalanx formed by the troops of General Bon ...
+The Turks, walking along in total disorder, had already guessed their fate and appeared not even to shed any tears ...
 When they finally arrived in the sand dunes to the southwest of Jaffa, they were ordered to halt beside a pool of yellowish water.
-The officer commanding the troops then divided the mass of prisoners into small groups, who were led off to several different points and shot...
+The officer commanding the troops then divided the mass of prisoners into small groups, who were led off to several different points and shot ...
 Finally, of all the prisoners there only remained those who were beside the pool of water.
 Our soldiers had used up their cartridges, so there was nothing to be done but to dispatch them with bayonets and knives. ...
 The result ... was a terrible pyramid of dead and dying bodies dripping blood and the bodies of those already dead had to be pulled away so as to finish off those unfortunate beings who, concealed under this awful and terrible wall of bodies, had not yet been struck down.

 Many more died in an epidemic of bubonic plague that broke out soon afterwards.